 NAFTA allows citizens of Mexico and Canada to create special economic and trade relationships with the United States.
 Upon approval, they can obtain temporary employment from the United States or foreign employers.

-What Are the TN Visa Eligibility Requirements for Mexican and Canadian Citizens?
+What Are The TN Visa Eligibility Requirements For Mexican & Canadian Citizens?

 - A job offer (full- or part-time) in the United States that falls under the list of acceptable NAFTA professions

 - Verification of legal Canadian or Mexican citizenship (i.e., a stamped passport)

 - Educational qualifications to practice your profession (i.e., a Bachelor’s or Master’s degree)

 Canadian and Mexican citizens with families who go through the TN Visa process and receive an approval notice may bring their spouse and any unmarried children (under age 21) into the United States under the TD Visa.

 A NAFTA professional can apply for their immediate family to have TD non-immigrant status, which allows them to live in the United States, but they may not work.
 To work, they must apply for a different employment Visa.

 The Application Process For TN Visas

 The application process for TN non-immigrant status varies.
 For example, a Canadian citizen must follow a different application process than a Mexican citizen.

 Mexican professionals must submit their TN Visa application at a United States embassy or consulate.
 In addition, they’ll need to attend an interview and fill out Form DS-160.
 After they receive a Visa number, they’ll need to head to a United States port of entry to cross the border.